History of Jamaica: Pre-Columbian Jamaica

-The Spanish colonial period (1494–1655)
+Spanish period (1494–1655)

+Spanish colonization introduced the encomienda system, which forced the Taíno into hard labor and led to rapid depopulation due to disease, overwork, and violence.
+By the early 1600s, the Taíno population had nearly vanished, prompting the Spanish to begin importing enslaved Africans.

 Christopher Columbus is believed to be the first European to reach Jamaica.
 He landed on the island on 5 May 1494, during his second voyage to the Americas.
 Columbus returned to Jamaica during his fourth voyage to the Americas.
 He had been sailing around the Caribbean for nearly a year when a storm beached his ships in St. Ann's Bay, Jamaica, on 25 June 1503.
 Columbus and his men remained stranded on the island for one year, finally departing on June 1504.

 The Spanish crown granted the island to the Columbus family, but for decades it was something of a backwater, valued chiefly as a supply base for food and animal hides.
 In 1509 Juan de Esquivel founded the first permanent European settlement, the town of Sevilla la Nueva (New Seville), on the north coast of the island.
-A decade later, Friar Bartolomé de las Casas wrote to Spanish authorities about Esquivel's conduct during the Higüey massacre of 1503.

 In 1534 the capital was moved to Villa de la Vega (later Santiago de la Vega), now called Spanish Town.
 This settlement served as the capital of both Spanish and English Jamaica, from its founding until 1872, after which the capital was moved to Kingston.

 The Spanish enslaved many of the Arawak.
 Some escaped to the mountains to join the Maroons.
 However, most died from European diseases as well as from being overworked.
 The Spaniards also introduced the first African slaves into the island.
 By the early 17th century, when most of the Taino had died out, the population of the island was about 3,000, including a small number of African slaves.
 Disappointed in the lack of gold on the island, Jamaica was mainly used as a military base to supply colonization efforts in the mainland Americas.

 The Spanish colonists did not bring women in the first expeditions and took Taíno women for their common-law wives, resulting in mestizo children.
-Sexual violence against the Taíno women by the Spanish was also common.

 Although the Taino referred to the island as "Xaymaca", the Spanish gradually changed the name to "Jamaica".
-In the so-called Admiral's map of 1507 the island was labeled as "Jamaiqua" and in Peter Martyr's work "Decades" of 1511, he referred to it as both "Jamaica" and "Jamica".
+In the so-called Admiral's map of 1507 the island was labeled as "Jamaiqua" and in Peter Martyr's work Decades of 1511, he referred to it as both "Jamaica" and "Jamica".